LambdaTest/documentation/docs/contacts-on-real-devices.md

     }}
 ></script>

-With App Live, you can interact with the built-in Contacts app on our real devices to test your app's functionality.
+With LambdaTest Real Devices, you can interact with the built-in Contacts app on our real devices to test your app's functionality.
 To support diverse testing, we've included sample contact data for you to use.

 ## Supported Devices

-LambdaTest supports access to the Contacts app on the following devices:
+LambdaTest supports access to the dummy Contacts on the following devices:

 - Devices running Android 10 and higher(Except Tabs).
 - Devices running iOS 13 and higher.